The Lover of Wisdom I

 - Agapé: Selfless, benevolent, unconditional love.

-- Philía: More “friendly” (by contemporary light), affectionate/non-passionate love.
+- Philía: More general; “friendly” (by contemporary light), affectionate/non-passionate love.

 - The philosophers are not ordinary folks.